MicrosoftDocs/winrt-api/windows.devices.enumeration/deviceinformationkind.md

 ## -remarks

-A DeviceInformationKind value can be passed to the various enumeration APIs to indicate the specific kind of device you want to enumerate.
+A **DeviceInformationKind** value can be passed to the various enumeration APIs to indicate the specific kind of device you want to enumerate.
 In most scenarios, you will receive the [DeviceInformation](deviceinformation.md) from the device selector.
 To see how to enumerate over specific kinds of devices using DeviceInformationKind, see [Enumerate devices](/windows/uwp/devices-sensors/enumerate-devices).

-The following diagram show how the different device types interact with each other.
+The following diagram shows how the different device types interact with each other.
 It also indicates the properties that tie the relationships together.
-For performance reasons, many of the relationship connections only go in one direction.
+For performance reasons, many of the relationship connections go in only one direction.
 The exception to this is **AepContainer**.
-It contains a list of its child objects thanks to **AepContainer.Children**.
+It contains a list of its child objects thanks to **System.Devices.AepContainer.Children**.

 <img src="images/device_type_interaction.png" alt="DeviceInformationKind relationships" />